atanikan/LLM-service-api/README.md

 git config --global http.proxy http://proxy.alcf.anl.gov:3128
 ```

-3. Unzip the Llama LLM model files tuned to work on Sunspot into your directory of choice.
-The file is available here `/lus/gila/projects/Aurora_deployment/anl_llama.tar.gz`.
-Alternatively we have an unzipped version here `/lus/gila/projects/Aurora_deployment/anl_llama`.
+3. The Llama2 Model files are located at `/lus/gila/projects/Aurora_deployment/anl_llama`.
+You can find a .tar.gz version at `/lus/gila/projects/Aurora_deployment/anl_llama.tar.gz`
 You can copy it to a directory of your choice.

 ```bash
 tar -xvf /lus/gila/projects/Aurora_deployment/anl_llama.tar.gz -C <path>